thegooddocsproject/request-for-comment/template-contributing-guide.md

 - **Templateers** - Any individual who contributes to the Good Docs Project (including you!).
 - **The templates coordinator** - This templateer oversees our overall template development process as a project manager and provides assistance to contributors working on templates.
 - **Template mentors** - This group of experienced templateers lead template writing working groups where you can receive guidance and mentorship while working on your template.
-- **Community reviewers** - This group of templateers are available to review templates during the workshop phase.
-They include members of your template workshop but also members from the larger Good Docs Project community who have volunteered to help review templates.
+- **Community reviewers** - This group of templateers are available to review templates during the community feedback phase.
+They include members of your template writing working group but also members from the larger Good Docs Project community who have volunteered to help review templates.
 - **Pull request reviewers** - This group of experienced templateers review and approve pull requests submitted to the templates repository.

 In addition to these roles, these resources are available to help you as you contribute templates to our project:

-- **Working groups** - Our project is organized into several working groups that meet on a regular basis to work on the project’s key initiatives.
-To effectively contribute to a project, consider joining one of these working groups.
+- **Template writing working groups** - Our project is organized into several working groups that meet on a regular basis to work on the project’s key initiatives.
+To effectively contribute templates to a project, all template writers are required to join one of the template writing working groups, at least if it is your first time contributing.
 - **Templates issue list** - All the templates that are actively being worked on or which could be worked on have a corresponding issue in the templates repository.
 Use the issue list or the kanban board to find a template to work on and track your template’s progress as it moves throughout the template writing phases.

 These roles and resources (including the names of the individuals currently serving in these roles) are explained in the [Template Roles and Resources](template-roles-and-resources.md) guide.